Constitution of California

-The Constitution of California (Constitución de California) is the primary organizing law for the U.S. state of California, describing the duties, powers, structures and functions of the government of California.
-California's constitution was drafted in both English and Spanish by American pioneers, European settlers, and Californios (Hispanics of California) and adopted at the 1849 Constitutional Convention of Monterey, following the American Conquest of California and the Mexican–American War and in advance of California's Admission to the Union in 1850.
-The constitution was amended and ratified on 7 May 1879, following the Sacramento Convention of 1878–79.
+The Constitution of California is the primary organizing law for the U.S. state of California, describing the duties, powers, structures and functions of the government of California.
+California's constitution was drafted in both English and Spanish by American pioneers, European settlers, and Californios (Hispanics of California) and adopted at the 1849 Constitutional Convention of Monterey, following the American Conquest of California and the Mexican–American War and in advance of California's admission to the Union in 1850.
+The constitution was heavily amended and ratified on 7 May 1879, following the Sacramento Convention of 1878–79.

 Many of the individual rights clauses in the state constitution have been construed as protecting rights even broader than the United States Bill of Rights in the Federal Constitution.
 An example is the case of Pruneyard Shopping Center v.
 Robins, in which "free speech" rights beyond those addressed by the First Amendment to the United States Constitution were found in the California Constitution by the California courts.
 One of California's most significant prohibitions is against "cruel or unusual punishment," a stronger prohibition than the U.S. Constitution's Eighth Amendment prohibition against "cruel and unusual punishment."
+The Constitution also defined the states borders, and around two thirds of the commentary during constitutional convention of 1850 was spent on debating the boundaries of the state, particularly whether present day Utah should be included in the state since the mormon settlers there did not elect any delegates to the convention and due to significant doubt amongst delegates on whether Congress would admit such a large state.

-The Constitution of California is among the longest in the world.
+In the present day, the Constitution of California is among the longest in the world.
 This is predominantly due to additions by California ballot propositions, which allow enacting amendments by a simple majority vote in a referendum.
 Since its enactment, the California constitution has been amended an average of five times each year.
 As a result, if California were a sovereign state, its constitution would rank as the second- or third-longest in the world by total word count.
 This has led politicians and political scientists to argue the procedures for amending the California constitution are too lax, creating a state constitution that is filled with irrelevant detail and incoherent policies created by conflicting majorities attempting to impose their will on each other by the ballot process.